ianxm/tracker/README.markdown

     set pushups to 50 for 2012-02-26

-that created a metric call 'pushups' and stored '50' in it for today (2012-02-26).  values can have decimal parts and can be negative. maybe you just did a few more.  lets update the repo:
+that created a metric call 'pushups' and stored '50' in it for today (2012-02-26).  the space between the 'pushups' and '=50' is important. values can have decimal parts and can be negative.

+maybe you just did a few more.  lets update the repo:

     > tracker set pushups +5